sumair-khan21/MarketPlace-Q-Commerce/README.md

 - **User Registration & Authentication:** Secure sign-up and login system powered by Auth.js.

-- **Product Listings:** Browse available drones for rent, including detailed specifications.
+- **Product Listings:** Browse available drones for Food, including detailed specifications.

 - **Cart & Checkout:** Add drones to your cart and proceed with checkout, including personal information and delivery details.